ngonz232/Collective/README.md

 * Optional Stories
    - (Sort/Filter) User can use a search bar to search volunteers and events
    - (Sort/Filter) The volunteers only appear in the list if they mark themselves as public (privacy settings)
+## External Libraries
+- SwipeToAction UI library for deleting a posted event
+- AnimatedBottomBar to navigate between tabs.
+- SwipeToRefreshLayout to pull latest event posts for the event stream view.